trashbirdecology/bbsAssistant/README.md

 <img src="README_files/figure-markdown_github/unnamed-chunk-7-1.png" width="33%" />

-### Options 2: Retrieve region-specific estiamtes using-webscraping
+### Options 2: Retrieve region-specific estimates using web-scraping

 Another useful feature of this package is the ability to retrieve data credibility and species trend estimates from the BBS results using the